It’s almost magical how they appeared in your life. They lavished you with compliments, and it felt amazing to be noticed and appreciated.

 Studies have shown that it takes victims an average of seven breakups to finally let go of a narcissistic relationship.

-Even after a relationship with a narcissist has ended, the negative effects of being involved with a narcissist can linger.
+Even after a relationship with a narcissist has ended, the negative effects of dating a narcissist will change you.

 Just as narcissism can be passed from parent to child, it’s possible for the negative effects of a narcissistic relationship to spill over into other areas of your life and how you treat people.